Black Eyed Boy

 "Black Eyed Boy" is the third single from Scottish rock band Texas's fourth studio album, White on Blonde (1997).
-The song was released on 28 July 1997 and reached number five on the UK Singles Chart.
+The song was released on 28 July 1997 by Mercury Records and reached number five on the UK Singles Chart.
 Elsewhere, the song reached the top 50 in Australia, Belgium, France, Ireland, Israel and Sweden.

 Critical reception

 A reviewer from Music Week rated the song four out of five, noting that "Texas immerse themselves in Motown on this thumpingly catchy Supremes-sounding groove, conjuring up a perfect summer gift for radio."
 A few weeks later, it was given five out of five and picked as Single of the Week.
 The magazine stated that "Sharleen plays Diana Ross on the stand-out track from White On Blonde, its Motownalike euphoria pumped up even further in this single version.
 Will send the album shooting back up the chart."
 David Sinclair from The Times wrote in his review of White on Blonde, that "Black Eyed Boy" is "little more than the Supremes-by-numbers."